Employment Responsibilities and Rights for Caregivers

 Best Practices for Businesses

-Many businesses may not be aware of family responsibilities discrimination as a general concept, but this is one of the many legal topics all business owners should get familiar with.
+Many businesses may not be aware of family responsibility discrimination as a general concept, but this is one of the many legal topics all business owners should get familiar with.
 There is often a blurry line between discriminating against employees for their responsibilities outside of work and rewarding employees who are extremely dedicated to their work.
 However, since a large portion of the workforce cares for dependents and family members at home, it’s important to treat employees fairly and to understand that outside obligations are sometimes more important than time spent at work.

 • Make equitable hiring decisions when it comes to male and female applicants, regardless of whether or not they have children or may plan to have children in the future;